jainendrakumar/master/README.md

 # master
-Master of Projects
+Project Master

-Contains the code for fun activitiy.
+Single orchestration of build and unit test for mulitple projects.